In this guide

 Back to topThe Assistant Registrar should consider any comments received from the maker of the allegation.1 The maker of the allegation is not necessarily the person who reported the matters to us.
 Where appropriate it may be the person affected by the circumstances leading to the referral, or, in a criminal case, it may be the person or organisation that initially reported matters to the police.

 Comments from the maker of the allegation can be an important way of ensuring that the voice of patients, service-users or members of the public who raise concerns with us is heard, and can help us understand the impact a nurse, midwife, or nursing associate’s actions have had on the people involved.
+Their comments may also help us understand how the fitness to practise process is impacting on them, and whether agreed removal may in fact be beneficial to them in respect of bringing the matter to a conclusion.
 Their comments may help us understand the seriousness of the concerns or may support a decision to agree removal, for example where an employer confirms they are supporting a nurse to continue working as a healthcare assistant.

 We will request comments from the maker of the allegation before the Assistant Registrar considers the removal application.
 Although the Assistant Registrar will take any comments received from the maker of the allegation into account, they will make their final decision based on how we can best protect the public and maintain public confidence, having considered all the available information, including any information provided by the professional.